 The island is split into 3, one side is where all the hotels and bikini beach is, in other words the tourist beach.
 Maldives is a very strict Muslim country whereby sunbathing in a bikini is not allowed unless you sit on the tourist beach.
 The other side is the local beach, a beach whereby locals can enjoy the beach to themselves.
 And the third section is the prison located at the end of island.

-I found it fascinating that the main tourist island also holds the prison.
+I found it fascinating that the Maafushi Island is also home to a prison.
 With only two prisons in Maldives, this prison was once a clothing factory and turned into a prison to house the drug addicts around 10 years ago.
 Although alcohol is banned in Maldives, I found it weird to think drugs are a problem.

 With building work taking over the island, it would be hard to holiday there without hearing the constant sound of it throughout the day.
 But this is the norm when it comes to most local islands at the moment.

 But tourism has exploded on the island and it’s a worry on whether the locals can keep up with it let alone it be regulated by the government.
 I say it’s exploded but it’s not like Thailand and I wondered whether this is what Thailand was like years ago.
 The only busy part however was the tourist beach.The busy tourist beach at Maafushi Island

 Because alcohol is banned in Maldives, Maafushi actually holds two booze boats just off the island with free transfers to and from the boat.
 If you stay at a resort, anything goes.
 You can walk around in bikinis, drink alcohol, the works, but to have a booze boat just off a local island?
 I thought it was a shame that people couldn’t respect the culture here.
 But then again, it was weird going to a beach destination and not seeing anyone drink.
 Advertising for the booze boat